 WHERE THE COFFEE NEVER STOPS

-James Manso is a senior at Scripps Ranch High School.
+James Manso is a Scripps Ranch High School senior who is heading to NYU in the fall.
+He writes columns for the SRCA Newsletter, giving us a look inside SRHS.
 He’s a busy young man.
 James is the high school’s yearbook editor in chief, Fashion Club president, Improv Team publicist, and an intern at San Diego Magazine.
 No wonder he calls his column, “Where the Coffee Never Stops.”
 Actually, the title is inspired by a nonfiction piece by his favorite nonfiction writer, Joan Didion.

 James Manso, SRHS Senior